 Peter kept his secret from Sarah him being a werewolf.
 He also kept Sarah a secret from the Pack.

 Peter kept secret from Sarah the fact not only would she die if couldn't control her werewolf, Peter would share the fate with her.
 When Sarah finds out, he points out she had enough on her head to have to worry about this fact.

 Sexual Karma: Played with.
 Sarah slept with Peter as a final fling before college with the intent of dumping him afterwards... only to be infected with lycanthropy by it, have to give up on her dreams of going to a big school, and has to live with the boyfriend that she was ready to end it with.

 Shapeshifter Baggage: Most Weres, but Sarah in particular packs on a ridiculous amount of mass when she transforms.

 On page 241 of the adult section, the southern werevixen is called Apple Jack.

-Butch on page 134 might potentially be a reference to Rosario + Vampire's Mizore Shirayuki, who has a tendency for stalking the object of her affection, continuously has a lolipop in her mouth, and has also told people to find their own hiding places because "this one's taken".
+Butch on page 134 might potentially be a reference to Rosario + Vampire's Mizore Shirayuki, who has a tendency for stalking the object of her affection, wearing clothes similar to the outfit Butch has on, continuously has a lolipop in her mouth, and has also told people to find their own hiding places because "this one's taken".

 When Jean has her Eureka Moment and realizes that Sarah still loves Peter even after their breakup, she starts doing a dance that's clearly the Caramell Dansen.